10 Best Directed Movies of the 21st Century

 The darling of critics and audiences alike, Christopher Nolan is today known for his path breaking Dark Knight trilogy.
 But long before he became known as the master of intelligent blockbusters; before he became the phenomenon he is today, Nolan directed ‘Memento’, a neo-noir psychological thriller about an amnesic man on a quest to avenge his wife’s murder.
 Armed with an exceptional screenplay developed along with his brother Jonathan, Nolan does something that has never been attempted in cinema before; he tells the story in reverse chronology with multiple narratives.
 Leonard, the protagonist suffers from short-term memory loss due to a head injury while trying protect his wife; he cannot make new memories so he writes stuff on his body and takes polaroid photos of people he needs to know about.
 It is a terrible way to live; and the only thing that keeps him going is vengeance; to find the man who killed his wife.
 Of course Nolan being Nolan, there are mysterious references to his past as an insurance investigator; this coupled with the deliberate lack of a straightforward narrative structure makes this a thrilling, edge-of-the-seat cinematic ride, which will leave you gasping at the end.

 Of course, many critics feel that the only thing going for ‘Memento’ is its narrative style, which was felt to be gimmicky.
 Actually, it is a stroke of genius, because it gets us into the head of Leonard; we feel as confused and helpless as he is.
-And this lends a personal touch to ‘Memento’ that most of Nolan’s subsequent films have lacked.
+This lends a personal touch to ‘Memento’, which is something that most of Nolan’s subsequent films lack.
 And that, coupled with some brilliant editing and cinematography gives us a mesmerizing cinematic experience.
 And behind all the mind-bending plot points that people go gaga over, ‘Memento’ is also a subtle examination of the human behavior, and what keeps us going; which makes it an automatic entrant to this list.

 8. Zodiac’, David Fincher